JessicaColares/JessicaColares/README.md

-## 🌸🌸 Oi eu sou a Jessica Colares, aprendiz de programação! 🌸🌸
+## 🌸🌸 Oi eu sou a Jessica Colares! 🌸🌸

 - 🌷 I’m currently working on Python and C